mrcavalcanti/mosaicoo/docs/sources/alerting/silences/create-silence.md

 To add a silence:

-1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
+1. In the Mosaicoo menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 2. On the Alerting page, click **Silences** to open the page listing existing contact points.
 3. From Alertmanager drop-down, select an external Alertmanager to create and manage silences for the external data source.
 Otherwise, keep the default option of Grafana.
 4. Click **New Silence** to open the Create silence page.